-It is necessary for each company to furnish the annual accounts and annual return according to the Companies Act, 2013.
+It is necessary for each company to furnish the annual accounts and annual returns according to the Companies Act, 2013.
 The ROC filing is administered under Section 129 (3), 137, of The Companies Act, 2013 along with Rule 12 of the Company (Accounts) Rules, 2014.
 Under this head, the annual return is administered under Section 92 of the Companies Act, 2013 and Rule 11 of the Companies (Management and Administration) Rules, 2014.

 In ROC annual return filing under income tax return, there is a provision of the penalty and additional fees which vary on the period of delay in return filing.
+Also, stakeholders can file company law e-forms via ROC software with the automatic fetching feature.

 Due Dates of ROC Return Filing FY 2021-22